Tag: soup

 • Drain and squeeze water out of tofu.
 Using a cheesecloth or kitchen towel to squeeze water out.

 • Finely chop the kimchi and squeeze out excess liquid by hand.
-Use an older kimchi which has more flavor.
+Use older kimchi which has more flavor.

 • Blanch the bean sprouts in boiling salted water (2-3 min) should still be crisp, drain, chop and squeeze out water.